redis-developer/redis-om-node-tutorial/README.md

 }
 ```

 ...complete wrong results!
 What's up with that?
 Well, our entity doesn't know how to serialize itself to JSON so Express is doing that for us.
-And since `JSON.stringify`, which Express is using, can't see the properties that the `Schema` class added to the our entity, it's just rending the internal implementation of the entity.
+And since `JSON.stringify`, which Express is using, can't see the properties that the `Schema` class added to our entity, it's just rendering the internal implementation of the entity.
 We can fix that by making our `Song` smarter.

 To make `Song` smarter, add a `.toJSON` method to it.
 This creates something that `JSON.stringify` can deal with and that looks exactly how we want it to.
 And while we're at it, let's add a computed field as well, just to show off that capability: